Home

 For example:

-Lets say there are two machines that can run a particular part and we'll assume Availability and Quality are equal for each machine.
+Lets say there are two machines that can run a particular part and assume Availability and Quality are equal for each machine.

 MACHINE 1 and MACHINE 2 given info:

-(both operate 7.5 hrs out of 8 hrs planned)
+Availability: 93.75% (both operate 7.5 hours out of 8 hours planned)

-(both make 10,000 unplanned scrap pieces + 90,000 acceptable peices when making a total of 100,000 pieces)
+Quality: 90.00% (both make 10,000 unplanned scrap pieces + 90,000 acceptable pieces when making a total of 100,000 pieces)

 Let's say: